konfig-xyz/rust-reason-parser/README.md

 to API, to FE.
 This packages tries to take advantage of this fact, and create this mapping.
 Specifically from a Diesel / Rust `schema.rs` file, to a single file, that outputs ReasonML types in the conventional `Module.t` notation.
-It does so with reaonable flexibilty, allowing for:
+It does so with reasonable flexibilty, allowing for:
 - Specifiying alias types
 - Specifiying mappings based on types and fieldnames (`table.field`)
 - Specifiying mappings for nested types